 Daniel Bruce is an international media specialist with 20 years’ experience in broadcasting, journalism, regulation, support to independent media development and press freedom worldwide.
 He first joined Internews in 2008, originally as a Chief of Party in various countries in Sub-Saharan Africa and was latterly appointed Chief Executive for the UK and Europe in early 2014.

-Bruce also previously supported dozens of media development and freedom of expression programs across three continents for Article 19, the Commonwealth Broadcasting Association, Fondation Hirondelle, Media Support Solutions and others.
-Across East Africa, he led a program to develop new self-regulatory frameworks for independent media as part of UNESCO’s International Program for the Development of Communication.
+Prior to this, Bruce worked on numerous media and free expression projects across three continents for Article 19, Albany Associates, the Commonwealth Broadcasting Association, Fondation Hirondelle and others.
+Across East Africa, he led a programme to develop new self-regulatory frameworks as part of UNESCO’s International Program for the Development of Communication.

-Bruce is a Fellow of the Royal Society of Arts and an Associate of both the London College of Music and Media and the London Academy of Music and Dramatic Art.
+Bruce has served as a judge for the One World Media Awards, the Every Human Has Rights International Media Awards and the Association of International Broadcasting Awards.
+He is a Fellow of the Royal Society of Arts and an Associate of both the London College of Music and Media and the London Academy of Music and Dramatic Art.

 Follow Daniel Bruce on Twitter: @InternewsDaniel